How to make friends at university

 It might take a bit of detective work, but there are bound to be groups for your course, halls or university in general – all of which are a great way of introducing yourself to people before you even get to uni.

-Don't become too much of a Facebook stalker, but comment on relevant posts, message people or add them as friends as you see appropriate.
+Don't become too much of a Facebook stalker, but comment on relevant posts and message or add people as you see appropriate.
 At the very least, there'll be some familiar faces at uni when you arrive.

 While you're at it, don't forget to join the Save the Student Facebook group for tips and advice from current and former students.
 You'll be able to find out everything from the best student bank accounts to the best restaurant deals.